jiasidhugill/github-mcp-server/README.md

 An MCP server that automates the pull requests through GitHub.

 ## How to use (with Claude Desktop)
-This web service is not currently deployed.
 To use, run the following commands:

 ```
 git clone https://github.com/jiasidhugill/github-mcp-server.git